Vector Search

 vector_search_enabled=false in the response | Content lacks embeddings (field not vectorized or resource not re-saved) | Enable vectorizable on the field and republish resources. |

-422 invalid_request mentioning vector search | Missing vector_search payload or using find_text when search_mode="vector" | Update the request to match the mode requirements. |
+422 validation_error mentioning vector search | Missing required vector payload (vector_search or vector_field_search) or using find_text when search_mode="vector" | Update the request to match the mode requirements. |

 | No results despite relevant content | similarity_threshold too high or fields too narrow | Lower the threshold or remove the fields filter. |